koyeb/koyeb-github-runner/README.md

 3. Select the "Worker" service type
 4. Set the following environment variables:
    - **REPO_URL:** The URL of your GitHub repository.
    - **GITHUB_TOKEN:** Your GitHub token, which can be found in your project's Settings > Actions > Runners > New self-hosted runner section.
+Prefer using a secret over a plain text environment variable.
    - **RUNNER_LABELS:** A comma-separated list of labels that trigger the runner.
 Be sure to set the same label in the `runs-on` setting of your job file.

 ## Usage